 How to Make Cannabis-Infused MCT Oil

-Is This MCT Oil A Tincture?
+Is MCT Oil a Tincture?

 I’ve seen many people, including those inside my cannabis community, fuss over the terminology of a tincture.

-Technically a tincture is an alcohol-based preparation, like the Green Dragon or a QWET tincture.
+Technically, a tincture is an alcohol-based preparation, like the Green Dragon or a QWET tincture.

 However, you’ll often see people refer to MCT oil as tinctures simply because they are oftentimes held under the tongue for sublingual application.